Rohit-Varshney001/GIPHY-API-Assessment/README.md

 # Giphy Search App

 This is a full-stack web application that allows users to search for GIFs using the Giphy API and display trending GIFs.
-The application consists of a **React frontend** and a **Go (or Python) backend** that fetches GIFs from the Giphy API.
+The application consists of a **React frontend** and a **Python backend** that fetches GIFs from the Giphy API.

 ## 🚀 Features
 - **Search for GIFs**: Users can type a query to search for specific GIFs.
 - **Trending GIFs**: When no search term is entered, trending GIFs are displayed.
 - **Live Search**: The results update dynamically as the user types.
 - **Pagination Support**: The API fetches only a limited number of GIFs per request.
-- **Backend API**: Built with Go or Python (FastAPI) to fetch GIFs from the Giphy API.
+- **Backend API**: Built with FastAPI to fetch GIFs from the Giphy API.
 - **Cross-Origin Support**: CORS enabled for frontend-backend communication.

 ---